adrianhall/adrianhall.github.io/_posts/2023/2023-12-22-zumo-intid.md

 }
 ```

-One of the main things I'm going to point out here is that I've deliberately created a constructor that takes a `Movie` database model and a `.ToMovie()` method that converts the data back to a database model.
-With this in hand, I updated all the views to use the `MovieViewModel` and then updated the `MoviesController` to convert to/from the view model when retrieving or storing data in the database.
+I'm not a big fan of Automapper, so I'm using explicit conversions in this project.
+For my purposes, this means adding a constructor that takes a `Movie` database model, and adding a `.ToMovie()` method to convert the view model back into the database model.
+I then updated all the views to use the `MovieViewModel`.
+Finally, I updated the `MoviesController` to convert to/from the view model when retrieving or storing data in the database.

+Since this has nothing to do with the aim of this blog post, I'm not going to show much code.
 You can see all the changes I made by [looking at the `stage1` tag](https://github.com/adrianhall/zumo-intid-server/releases/tag/stage1), or by looking at [the difference between the `before` and `stage1` tags](https://github.com/adrianhall/zumo-intid-server/commit/41838503a82c9e4a92acc128f1fabaf9708dc4cf).

 ## Stage 2 : Update the database model

 The mobile requirements for a model are codified in the [`ITableData`](https://github.com/Azure/azure-mobile-apps/blob/6.0.7/sdk/dotnet/src/Microsoft.AspNetCore.Datasync.Abstractions/Interfaces/ITableData.cs) interface.
 It comes down to:

-* The `Id` field that is exposed should be a string.
+* The `Id` field that is exposed should be a string that is globally unique.
+Enforce this in the database with a unique index.
 * The `Version` field is a byte array that changes on every write.
+Use the database row version.
 * The `UpdatedAt` field is the last date/time that the record was updated.
+Use a database trigger to automatically update this value.
 * The `Deleted` field is a boolean that indicates if the record has been deleted.

-The `Id` field is set by the client so that we don't have collisions between clients.
-The `Version` field is used in concurrency checks to ensure two disconnected clients have not updated the record at the same time.
-The `UpdatedAt` field is used in incremental synchronization, allowing the client to pull only the updated records.
-Finally, the `Deleted` field is used to "soft-delete" records, allowing other clients to be notified that a record has been deleted.

-Since we have the web side (and, potentially, other clients) updating the database and they have no understanding of these requirements, we need the database itself to set these when they are not set appropriately.
+Since I have the web side (and, potentially, other clients) updating the database and they have no understanding of the mobile requirements, I need the database itself to manage these values.
 The first thing I did was to add these fields to the database model:

 ```csharp
 public string MobileId { get; set; } = Guid.NewGuid().ToString("N");